Integrated Conditional Estimation-Optimization: Performance Guarantees

 We now provide finite sample performance guarantees of the ICEO solution $\hat{f}^n_{\rho_n}$ in the form of generalization bounds based on Rademacher complexities.
 In particular, our overall strategy is as follows: {\em (i)} we demonstrate that, due to the presence of the strongly convex decision regularization function $\phi(\cdot)$, the optimal solution mapping $w_\rho(\cdot)$ is Lipschitz, {\em (ii)} we use the result of \cite{maurer2016vector} to bound the Rademacher complexity with respect to the cost function of the ICEO framework by the multivariate Rademacher complexity of the underlying hypothesis class $\mathcal{H}$.
 In addition, we slightly abuse the notation and let $c(\cdot) : S \to \bbR^K$ denote a vector-valued mapping, where each component $c_k(w)$ denotes the cost $c(w, \xi=\tilde{z}_k)$ for all scenarios $k = 1, \dots, K$, as defined earlier in Section \ref{sec: framework}.

 Before we investigate the Rademacher complexities, we first demonstrate the Lipschitz property of the regularized optimal solution mapping $w_\rho(\cdot)$ for any positive parameter $\rho$, based on the following assumption regarding the Lipschitz property of the cost function $c(w)$ and the strong convexity constant of the decision regularization function $\phi(\cdot)$. \begin{assumption} The cost function $c(\cdot)$ and the decision regularization function $\phi(\cdot)$ satisfy the following conditions: \begin{enumerate}[label={\Alph*.}, ref={\theassumption.\Alph*}] \item $c(\cdot)$ is $L_c$-Lipschitz with respect to the decision $w \in S$, i.e., it holds that $\|c(w_1) - c(w_2)\|_2 \leq L_{c}\|w_1-w_2\|$ for all $w_1, w_2 \in S$. \item The decision regularization function $\phi(\cdot)$ is a 1-strongly convex function on the compact set $S$. \end{enumerate} \end{assumption} Note that we use the $\ell_2$ norm as the norm on the space of outputs of the cost functions $c(\cdot)$, while the norm on the space of decisions $w$ remains the generic norm $\|\cdot\|$.
 The reason for focusing on the $\ell_2$ norm is that we can apply the elegant vector contraction inequality of \cite{maurer2016vector} when analyzing the Rademacher complexity.
-It is also worth mentioning that the Lipschitz condition in Assumption \ref{assump:c-lip} implies that the cost functions $c_k(\cdot)$ are uniformly $L_c$-Lipschitz, i.e., $\|c(w_1) - c(w_2)\|_\infty \leq L_{c}\|w_1-w_2\|$.
+It is also worth mentioning that the Lipschitz condition in Assumption \ref{assump:c-lip} implies that the cost functions $c_k(\cdot)$ are uniformly $L_c$-Lipschitz, i.e., $\|c(w_1) - c(w_2)\|_\infty \leq L_{c}\|w_1-w_2\|$. \begin{proposition}[Lipschitz Properties of $w_\rho(\cdot)$ and $c(\cdot)$] Suppose Assumption \ref{assump:c-lip-phi-constant} holds and note that $\bbR_+^{K}:=\{ p\in \bbR^K: p_k \geq 0, \forall k=1, \dots, K\}$.
+Then, for any $\rho > 0$, the optimal solution mapping $w_\rho(\cdot)$ is $(\frac{L_{c}}{\rho})$-Lipschitz: